-With the key in the ignition switch turned to the ON/RUN position, an indicator light comes on.
+With the key in the ignition switch turned to ر مرر the ON/RUN position, an indicator light comes on.
 It should go out when the engine is running.
-If the indicator light does not go out after starting the engine, or if it comes on while driving, it indicates a failure in the parking light, taillight, stoplight, or low beam headlight.
+If the indicator light does not go out after starting the engine, or if it comes on while driving, it indicates a failure in the parking light, taillight, stoplight, low beam headlight, or other exterior lamps.